Report card: Bob Condotta grades the Seahawks’ Week 12 road win vs. the Philadelphia Eagles

 Secondary

+Interceptions by Bradley McDougald and Tre Flowers spoke loudly on a day when the Seahawks allowed just 238 net yards passing (sure, it helped that the Eagles were severely short-handed at receiver, but you have to play who you line up against).

-Akeem King played the nickel spot and it seemed to go well.
+In something of a surprise, Akeem King played the nickel spot and it seemed to go well.
+There was a thought that Ugo Amadi would play the nickel but King got the call on this day, maybe as a better matchup against the Eagles’ tough tight ends.

 Grade: A